Joao-Vitor-Piccolo/webscrappingBot_v2/README.md

 (Still in production)

-The idea here is connect it with the site's websocket, but, im running into some problems that i will solve
+The idea here is to connect with the site's websocket, but, im running into some problems that i will solve later